 In our model, we performed further data preprocessing to ensure consistency between control and stimulus cells within each cell type.
 Specifically, for each cell type, we randomly selected an equal number of cells from both the control and stimulated groups and used them to balance the dataset.
 This data preprocessing step helped us create a more robust and unbiased dataset, enabling accurate and fair comparisons between the control and stimulus conditions within each cell type during subsequent analyses.
 By doing such data processing, we guarantee that each pair of Xctrl and Xstim have the same cell type, so the following style transfer process would be valid.

-Results and statistics
+Statistics and Reproducibility

 In SpaPerb, we evaluated the performance of our model using the square of the r-value, which is calculated by the scipy.stats.linregress function.
 This metric measures the correlation between the generated images and the ground truth data.
 We computed the r-square values for both the mean and variance of all genes, as well as for the top 100 Differentially Expressed Genes (DEGs).

 To gain a visual understanding of the model’s results, we created scatter plots comparing the generated images to the corresponding ground truth data.
 This graph allowed us to observe how well the model’s predictions aligned with the actual values.